dave-yang/krystal-docs/Components/Database.md

 To reduce the amount similar queries, Krystal's database component has shortcut methods.

-But wait, in order to start using them, you have to implement two methods in your mapper that would use shortcuts:
+But in order to start using them, you have to implement two methods in your mapper:

     string public static function getTableName()